novica/cvnn/novica-nakov-cv.rst

  Novica Nakov
 ==============

-**tl;dr** MA in International Relatoins.
+**tl;dr** M.A. in International Relatoins.
+B.Sc. in Economics.
 Bill-paying day job.
 Spending rest of the time on Free Software and related topics.
 It seems I talk a lot.
 Can write.
 Constantly learning new things about technology.

 **Email:** nnovica@gmail.com

 Education
 ---------

+**December 2012**
+Recieved Certificate for Authorized Accountant by the Ministry of Finance of Republic of Macedonia.

 **November 2010 – November 2012**

-MA in International relations, Faculty of Philosophy, Ss.
+M.A. in International relations, Faculty of Philosophy, Ss.
 Cyril and Methodius University, Skopje, Macedonia.

-MA Thesis in Peacebuilding: "The Impact of Social Policy on Sustainable Peacebuilding"
+M.A.
+Thesis in Peacebuilding: "The Impact of Social Policy on Sustainable Peacebuilding"

 **July 2011**